 A windward resident for close to 30 years in Kaneohe Bay and Lanikai, and a long-serving member of the Windward Coalition.
 She works as a Clinical Psychologist in her private practice and consults with various governmental agencies, Family Court, and local elementary and high schools.
 Terri received her Ph.D. from Duke University and M.S. degree from the University of Pennsylvania.
 She also volunteers for the Blue Water Task Force (Surfrider Foundation), sampling the quality of the water in Kaneohe Bay and with the Hawaii Marine Animal Response, a non-profit marine species conservation and response organization, performing field response and public education regarding endangered, threatened or protected marine species.
 She is an active surfer, stand-up-paddler, outrigger canoe paddler, windsurfer, and tennis player.

-A resident of Kaneohe and a Windward Coalition member since 2011, she is owner of Crown Care, a patient advocacy service.
-Eileen graduated from Columbia University, College of Physicians and Surgeons and holds board certifications in Internal Medicine and Infectious Diseases.
-In addition to the Windward Coalition, she has done volunteer work for several organizations including the Waikiki Aquarium, Reef Watch, Lyon Arboretum.
-SCORE Hawaii and the Blue Water Task Force of the Surfrider Foundation.
+A resident of Kaneohe and a Windward Coalition member since 2012, he recently retired from Tripler Army Medical Center as a staff Pulmonary Physician.
+Len graduated from McGill University and holds board certifications in Internal, Pulmonary and Critical Care Medicine.
+He is Professor Emeritus and former Chief of Pulmonary and Critical Care at a large Albert Einstein Teaching Hospital.
+In addition to the Windward Coalition, he has done volunteer work for several organizations including the Waikiki Aquarium, Blue Water Task Force of the Surfrider Foundation and Rotary Club of Honolulu.

 Copyright © 2019 Windward Coalition - All Rights Reserved.